-Dermatology is the branch of medicine that deals with the treatment of diseases related to the skin, scalp, hair, and nails.
-In our current day and age, more and more people are becoming conscious of the way they look and seeking treatments to enhance their physical appearance, for which they seek out dermatologists.
+Dermatology is a specialised medicine discipline that deals with the treatment and diagnosis of diseases related to the skin, scalp, hair, and nails in both children and adults.
+In recent times, more and more people are becoming conscious of the way they look and are seeking treatments to enhance their physical appearance, for which they seek out dermatologists.

-Healthy skin is also indicative of good physical health, which is yet another reason why dermatologists are increasingly in high demand.
-Dermatology courses after the 12th train students to diagnose and treat different types of skin conditions and diseases through medication, surgery, and radiotherapy.
+Healthy Skin is also indicative of good physical health, which is another reason why dermatologists are increasingly in high demand.
+Dermatology courses after 12th train the students to diagnose and treat different types of skin conditions through medication, surgery, and radiotherapy.

-The field of dermatology and venereology requires students first to complete their MBBS after which they can specialise in dermatology at the master’s level.
+To pursue courses in the fields of dermatology and venereology students should have completed their MBBS after which they can specialise in dermatology at the master's level.
 There are BSc and Diploma level courses also in Dermatology, but remember they will not lead you to be a dermatologist, however, such graduates can assist dermatologists.

 In this article, we take a look at the dermatology courses after the 12th that students can enrol in that will lead them to a career in dermatology.